SLC6A20: Clinical significance

 Mutation in the SLC6A20 gene are associated with iminoglycinuria.

 One of a cluster of 6 genes (SLC6A20, LZTFL1, CCR9, FYCO1, CXCR6 and XCR1) on chromosome 3 at location 3p21.31 associated with a genetic susceptibility to COVID-19 respiratory failure.
+Of these, SIT1 expression can control ACE2 trafficking to the plasma membrane and thereby SLC6A20 gene variants are proposed to alter the availability of viral receptors on the cell surface.